 Can you hear the inner kid screaming?

 ii.
 Negative INTROJECT tells us we’re wrong, stupid, evil…

-• we can feel the bad voice, like a baseball bat, pounding away at us, & we just want to kill it off (one reason for ACoAs being suicidal), yet believe it completely, & find it a familiar ‘comfort’.
+• we can actually feel the bad voice, like a baseball bat, pounding away at us, & we just want to kill it off (one reason for ACoAs being suicidal), yet completely believe what it’s saying , even finding it a familiar ‘comfort’.